These Ikea hacks will give you more reasons to love your recent furniture haul! Trust me, you’ll get more bang for your buck with these cool ideas.

 16. Cage Light Sconces

 I’ve always admired the designs of Ikea’s different accessories.
 Why not put them to good use and show them off by hanging them upside down to make DIY cage light sconces?
 They’ll definitely make a statement decor item.
+This is one of my favorite Ikea hacks!

 17. Clothing Hamper Turned Side Table